Keyword(s):

 failure of justice, nothing contained in this section shall be deemed

-to prohibit such filing or’exhibition. - Fees on documents inadvertently received.-When a document
+5. Fees on documents inadvertently received.-When a document

 on which the whole or any part of the fee prescribed by this